vndly/trail/README.md

  Trail.getCodeLocation();
 ```

-This method returns an instance of the class `CodeLocation` that contains the name of the thread, the name of the class, the name of the method and the line number of the code being executed at that moment.
+This method returns an instance of the class `CodeLocation` that contains the name of the thread, the name of the class, the name of the method, the line number and the stack trace of the line of code being executed at that moment.
 This can be used to add more information to a log.

 For example: